The Christian Life of Pursuit

 I used the word ethos above, that a society to be Christian, baptized as Christian, needs to have a Christian ethos.
 The technical definition of that word is, “the fundamental character or spirit of a culture; the underlying sentiment that informs the beliefs, customs, or practices of a group or society; dominant assumptions of a people or period.”
 The ethos informs the basic plausibility framework or structure of a nation.
 For something to be plausible it must be believable, credible, and the plausibility structure of a nation is that ethos that makes things seem a certain way, or just the way things are.
 We currently live in a secular nation with a secular ethos and plausibility structure, so most people think a woman killing her offspring is something that should be her “choice.”
 Sex outside of marriage is normal.
 Homosexuality is as natural and good as heterosexuality, and I could go on.

 To be a Christian nation, that society must have a solid Christian plausibility structure.
 Even the non-Christians need to buy into and fully accept a Christian view of reality.
-Even today, without knowing it, most Christians adopt the secular plausibility structure of our dominant secular culture.
+Today, without knowing it, most Christians adopt the secular plausibility structure of our dominant secular culture.
 How can they not!
-It’s everywhere, all pervasive, in every screen, coming through every message in our education, news, law, government, advertisements, all of it is indoctrinating us into the secular worldview, the secular plausibility structure that this is just the way things are, the way their supposed to be.
+It’s everywhere, all pervasive, in every screen, coming through every message in our education, news, law, government, advertisements, all of it is indoctrinating us into the secular worldview, the secular plausibility structure that this is just the way things are, the way they’re supposed to be.
 Watch pretty much any TV show and movie, and God isn’t the enemy, for the most part, he’s just irrelevant, persona non grata, doesn’t much matter at all.
 Making God invisible and irrelevant to life is some of the most powerful indoctrination of all.
 In most screen entertainment, God or Jesus only shows up in some kind of expletive.
 Or take government schools, what we call “public schools,” where over 50 million kids go five days a week.
 They are an anti-Constitutional establishment of religion, the secular religion.
 The indoctrination is the same, all the more powerful because God is a non-entity.

 So, what’s the answer to the suffocating secularism that inundates us at every point of our lives?
 How could the culture ever change and become once again a culture that affirms God and Christianity as the driving force of the nation?
 First, that has to be a goal and determined project of every Christian, but must start first in the pulpits and among Christian leaders who need to teach cultural transformation as a biblical imperative.
 When we look at the bleak cultural landscape, it might appear like we’re trying to leap over the Grand Canyon; even with a running start we’re not getting very far.
 But Peter tells us we have everything we need to make it to other side: